YonkoSultan/picoCTF2024/README.md

 # picoCTF2024
-Writeup solutions for picoCTF 2024
+Writeup for picoCTF 2024 challenges